Zero Carbon Life

 The good news is that we don't need to stop anything.
 We can use emission taxes to encourage people and companies to less harmful behaviour.
 The more emissions something produces and the more unnecessary it is, the higher tax.
 Tax can be also negative if the net effect of a product or service is positive to the environment.
 But then again, what is unnecessary?
 A private car or a dog?
 We need political discussion to sort that out.

 The discussion is just about to start.
 Are plastic straws 100 000 000 times more unnecessary than pets?
 That's roughly the proportion of them in emission net effect.
-EU banned plastic straws but rapidly increasing number of pets in the Europe doesn't seem to be an issue.
-To make this clear, we need to ban 100 000 000 different things of same significance with plastic straws to neutralize the emissions produced by pets at today's level - more tomorrow.
-The number of pets is actually increasing faster than the fertility rate of human beings is declining so one who thought that less children is a solution to climate change, can have a second and third thought.
+EU banned plastic straws but rapidly increasing number of pets doesn't seem to be an issue.
+I bet something like 10-100 dogs produces more emissions than all plastic straws used in whole Europe.
+And there are something like 200 000 000 pets living in Europe.
+On top of that the number of pets is actually increasing and by faster than the fertility rate of human beings is declining so one who thought that less children is a solution to climate change, can have a second and third thought.

-Instead of entirely banning items with practically zero effect, politicians could have added emission taxes to them, for example +200 %, meaning that every item bought neutralizes two other items' emissions in addition to itself.
-But that would had revelead that those items have no effect at all even if the tax was +1000 %.
+Instead of entirely banning items with practically zero effect, politicians could have added emission taxes to them, for example +200 %, meaning that every plastic straw set bought neutralizes two other items' emissions in addition to itself.
+But that would had revelead that those insignificant items have no effect at all even if the tax was +1000 %.
 Additionally a total ban is much stronger message in media than boring percentage calculations.
-I bet the bureaucracy of those bans produces more emissions than they will ever save.
+I'm sure the bureaucracy of banning plastic straws produces more emissions than they will ever save.

 Plastic straws are just eyewashing and buying time.
 If politicians did anything that had real effect, they wouldn't get re-elected.
 Politicians - at least some of them - know what they need to do but it can take decades until their voters will accept the facts.
-The change won't be that plastic packages are replaced by cute wooden boxes but everything just gets a bit more expensive because we need to collect money to pay the emission neutralization costs.
-And thanks to continuous growth we hardly notice anything in the end product prices.
+The change won't be that ugly plastic packages are replaced by cute wooden boxes but everything just gets a bit more expensive because we need to collect money to pay the emission neutralization costs.
+And thanks to technological progress and continuous growth we hardly notice anything in the end.

 In addition everybody can already voluntarily take care of their share, ultimately to live a zero carbon life and finally stop worrying about everything and enjoy life like never before.
 It's easy:

-- Multiply the footprint by the current price of European CO2 Emission Allowances.
+- Multiply the footprint by the price of European CO2 Emission Allowances.
+The average cost per year at current level is 289 euros (2019-08-11).

 - Use that money to buy a piece of swamp.

-- Check annually if someone has found a better way to neutralize emissions.
+- Check every year if someone has found a better way to neutralize emissions.